jwarthur/shell-novice/_episodes/05-loop.md

 name: `$filename` is equivalent to `${filename}`, but is different from `${file}name`.
 You may find this notation in other people's programs.

+The name of the variable is also arbitrary.
+In the example above, the variable `filename` was used, whereas in the example below, `datafile` is used instead.
+It does not matter what variable name is used, although it is good practice to use a meaningful name, relevant to the context.

 > ## Variables in Loops
 >
 > This exercise refers to the `data-shell/molecules` directory.